4awpawz/buster/README.md

 1. copies files you specify and names them using MD5 hash-based file names

+1. cache bust in place or select a different destination for your cache busted files

 1. searches the content of files you specify, looking for references to files by their original file names, and replaces those references with their corresponding MD5 hash-based file names

-1. restores all files back to their original state (i.e. their original file names and their original content)

 1. generates and saves its manifest to a file named manifest.json

+1. restores your project back to its original state

 1. easy to configure using a combination of the command line, .buster.json, package.json and your own scripts